-It is a book of historical fiction that traces Crazy Horse’s life from the Battle of the Little Bighorn (June of 1876) until his death just over a year later on Sept 5, 1877, at Camp Robinson, Nebraska.
-A death that was foretold to him in a vision when he was a young warrior.
+The new book Crazy Horse: Where My Dead Lie Buried follows the Lakota war chief Crazy Horse (Tasunke Witco) during the final 14 months of his life.
+The book of historical fiction traces the Lakota leader’s life from the Battle of the Little Bighorn (June 25-26, 1876) until his death just over a year later on Sept 5, 1877, at Camp Robinson, Nebraska.